 Gift cards are great for increasing your average order value because consumers can choose how much they want to spend.
 It allows them to increase the order value without forcing them to purchase a second product they may not want right now.

-Once you launch the program, it’s important to be thoughtful in how you promote your gift cards.
+Once you launch the program, you must be thoughtful in promoting your gift cards.
 Consider messaging it on your cart page as an add-on.

 Improving your average order value (AOV) over time is important.
 An improving AOV indicates that the brand catalog is growing, but so is consumer trust in the brand (the more they trust you, the more consumers will be willing to purchase).